Sweardog/Quartz-Resonance-Simulation/README.md

 - The [**focus**](https://www.varsitytutors.com/hotmath/hotmath_help/topics/focus-of-a-parabola#:~:text=A%20parabola%20is%20set%20of,of%20symmetry%20of%20the%20parabola.) of this parabola is **always** the origin, $(0, 0)$, regardless of the real number, height $h$, where $h$ is twice the distance from the origin to the $x = 0$ point of the parabola ($h$ is the height of the quartz - you'll see why soon).
 The above visual shows rays emanating radially away from the origin, reflecting with direction vectors precisely equal to $[0, -1]$
 - Angle of incidence equals angle of reflection.
 Hence, when a horizontal line is projected at the parabola vertically from below, every point of line reflects to the origin.

-I wrote a proof of these reflections here: https://www.overleaf.com/read/nhgdyvwfctvz
+Proving the reflections is relativelty easy while knowing the equation of a parabola's focus, but I wanted a deeper understanding, so I wrote a ground-up proof of the reflections here: https://www.overleaf.com/read/nhgdyvwfctvz

 <img src="https://github.com/Sweardog/Quartz-Resonance-Simulation/blob/master/Visuals/2D%20Oscillation%20GIF.gif" width="400">